crealytics/spark-google-analytics/README.md

 * `ids`: the ID of the site for which you want to pull the data
 * `startDate`: the start date for the report
 * `endDate`: the end date for the report
-* `dimensions`: the dimensions by which the data will be segmented
 * `queryIndividualDays`: fetches each day from the chosen date range individually in order to minimize sampling (only works if `date` is chosen as dimension)

 ### Scala API